MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/financial-teams-templates-in-the-admin-console.md

 As an admin, you can manage team templates in the Microsoft Teams admin center.
 Here, you can view details about each template.
 You can also [create and assign templates policies](templates-policies.md) to your staff to control which templates they see in Teams for [creating teams](https://support.microsoft.com/office/create-a-team-from-a-template-a90c30f3-9940-4897-ab5b-988e69e4cd9c).
 To learn more about team templates in general, see [Get started with team templates in the Teams admin center](get-started-with-teams-templates-in-the-admin-console.md).

 We currently offer the following pre-built team templates for financial services organizations.
-To view them, in the left navigation of the Teams admin center, go to **Manage Teams** > **Teams templates**.
+To view them, in the left navigation of the Teams admin center, go to **Teams** > **Team templates**.

 ## Global crisis or event